dberwang/retail-vision-analytics/README.md

 ## 2. Data Collection

 The primary video data used was the Ground VIRAT Video Dataset Release 2.0.
 This publicly available video is similar to footage that a retailer would have of customers walking in parking lots and walking areas outside of its stores.
 The camera views are from various fixed locations, outdoors and during daylight hours.
-These videos capture human activity and are a recognized benchmark dataset for the computer vision community.

 ## 3. Data Wrangling

-The VIRAT videos include annotation files that notate bounding boxes for known objects in each frame.
-I planned to use these annotations as the ground truth for measuring the performance of my model.
-While conducting a visual review of the annotation data, I found numerous discrepancies.
-This notebook details the videos and several annotation issues discovered during a manual inspection.
+The VIRAT videos include annotations for known objects in each frame.
+I planned to use these annotations as the ground truth for measuring the performance of my model and fine-tuning the pre-trained models.

-Next, I decided to test the performance of my models with a small, accurate annotation dataset on one video and perform a visual inspection for the others.
-Using Roboflow, I annotated the first portion of one VIRAT video.

-These annotations will be the ground truth for computing our accuracy metrics.
-Due to time and resource limitations for annotating video, the accuracy of the other video footage was by manual visual inspection.
+However, I discovered discrepancies while visually reviewing the annotation data.
+Consequentially, I manually annotated one of the VIRAT videos using Roboflow.
+These annotations will be ground truth and be the basis for the formal evaluation metrics.
+Due to time and resource limitations for annotating the video, a manual visual review assess the model's results on the remainder of the video footage.

 ## 4. Models